brennanhilton/p8105_hw6_bhb2128-/hw6.md

     disposition %in% c("Closed without arrest", "Open/No arrest"), "unresolved", "resolved")))
 ```

-    ## Warning in evalq(as.numeric(victim_age), <environment>): NAs introduced by
-    ## coercion

 After importing the data, I created a city\_state variable.
 I excluded cities that have errors or do not report race.
 I converted age to numeric and removed NA age rows.
 I filtered out unknown race and recoded race as white or non-white, with white as the reference group.
 I removed unknown race because if the race is unknown, we cannot know if race is white or non-white.
-I recoded the disposition variavle as solved or unsolved.
+I recoded the disposition variavle as unresolved or resolved.

 ### Baltimore model